knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 * If you perceive that your device drains all battery charge within a day or less despite being turned off, the device most likely was **not** turned off but only in **sleep mode**.

 ---

+### Q: I am trying to run KNULLI on my RG35XX SP, but I only get some distorted lines on my screen - what can I do to fix this?

+A: There is nothing you can do.
+The device you have is a new revision of the RG35XX SP with a screen that is not yet supported by KNULLI.
+We have already identified the issue and we are working on a fix.
+If everything goes according to plan, your device will be fully supported with the next release of KNULLI!

+---